CyclotronResearchCentre/bidsme/README.md

 `bidsmapping` and `bidscoiner` are support the plugin.

 All functions must be defined in the same python file, but it is possible include additional files using the usual `import` instruction.
 The list of accepted functions is given in table below.
+Details on each of these functions can be found in [Plugins](#plugins) section

 | Function | Entry point | Used for |
 | ----------- | -------------- | ------------|